Dysautonomia is the medical term for when the autonomic nervous system (ANS) does not work properly. Types include NCS and POTS.

 - breathing problems

-- gastroparesis, or food not correctly passing through the stomach
+- gastroparesis, which refers to food not passing correctly through the stomach

 - erectile dysfunction